Trading 212 Pies Explained: How Automated Portfolio Investing Actually Works

 The learning curve is steeper with custom pies, and you bear full responsibility for diversification and risk management.
 There's no professional oversight to catch potential issues like concentration risk or poor correlation patterns between your chosen investments.

-I generally recommend starting with ready-made pies if you're newer to investing, then gradually experimenting with custom pies as your knowledge grows.
+We generally recommend starting with ready-made pies if you're newer to investing, then gradually experimenting with custom pies as your knowledge grows.
 You can run multiple pies simultaneously, making it easy to test different approaches with small amounts of money.

 Trading 212 Pies Fees and Costs Breakdown